Vera Zvonareva: 2010: Wimbledon and US Open finals and world No. 2

 Zvonareva obtained an invitation from the Hong Kong Tennis Patrons' Association once again to play in the Hong Kong Tennis Classic and won the championships with her compatriots Maria Sharapova and Yevgeny Kafelnikov.
 Seeded ninth at the Australian Open, she made it to the fourth round, winning her first three matches against Kristína Kučová, Iveta Benešová, and Gisela Dulko.
-She eventually lost to Victoria Azarenka, 6–4, 4–6, 0–6, after leading 6–4, 4–1.
+She eventually lost to Victoria Azarenka in three sets, after leading 6–4, 4–1.
 Due to this loss, Zvonareva fell out of the top 10.
 As the top seed and defending champion at the Pattaya Open, she defeated Ksenia Pervak in the first round, Alberta Brianti in the second round, fifth seed Sybille Bammer in the quarterfinals, and fourth seed Yaroslava Shvedova in the semifinals.
 In the final, she defeated local favorite Tamarine Tanasugarn in straight sets, thereby defending her title.
 At Dubai, Zvonareva defeated compatriot Elena Vesnina in three sets in the first round, and then following it up with a double bagel against qualifier Kirsten Flipkens.
 She then defeated Jelena Janković in straight sets to reach the quarterfinals, before she lost to Azarenka, 1–6, 3–6.

 Despite being the defending champion at Indian Wells, Zvonareva lost her fourth-round match against Samantha Stosur.
 With this loss, she fell out of the top 20.
 At the Miami Open, Zvonareva lost to Justine Henin, 1–6, 4–6, in the fourth round, after defeating Melanie Oudin and Sara Errani in straight sets.

 Her next tournament was the Charleston Cup, where she was seventh seed.
-She beat Melanie Oudin in straight sets, 7–5, 6–2, in the quarterfinals.
+She beat Melanie Oudin in straight sets, in the quarterfinals.
 She advanced to her second final of the year and second Family Circle Cup final, after top seed and world No. 2, Caroline Wozniacki retired while trailing 5–2 in the semifinals due to a sprained ankle.
 Zvonareva was then overwhelmed in the final by Samantha Stosur, 0–6, 3–6.

 Zvonareva's next tournament was the Internazionali d'Italia, where, as 15th seed, she lost to Petra Kvitová, 4–6, 0–6, in the second round.
-At the Madrid Open, she lost to Venus Williams, 5–7, 3–6, in the second round, after defeating Melanie Oudin, 6–3, 6–4.
+At the Madrid Open, she lost to Venus Williams, 5–7, 3–6, in the second round, after defeating Melanie Oudin, in straight sets.
 Zvonareva was seeded 21st at the French Open.
 She defeated Alberta Brianti in the first round, but was then upset by Anastasia Rodionova in the second round, in straight sets.

 Her next tournament was the Eastbourne International in England, where she lost to María José Martínez Sánchez in three tight sets, in the opening round.